yuyue-creater/God-World/README.md

 What are your preferable abilities?

-Shark Yu is the fattest, he
+Shark Yu is the fattest